Lamhita/docs.wavesplatform/docs/en/blockchain/readme.md

 ## Performance

-By its unique “liquid” block approach, the Waves-NG protocol boosts blockchain performance to hundreds of transactions per second, which continuously increase until the next block is created.
-It usually takes about 2 seconds to put a transaction to the block, ensuring a much better user experience for your apps.
+By using a unique “liquid” block approach, the Waves-NG protocol boosts blockchain performance to hundreds of transactions per second.
+In contrast to regular blockchain blocks, the "liquid" blocks grow continuously until the next block is created.
+It usually takes about 2 seconds to put a transaction to the block, helping you to guarantee a better user experience for your apps.
 [More about Waves-NG](/en/blockchain/waves-protocol/waves-ng-protocol)

 ## Transparency

 The Waves protocol is totally open, with the source code [available on Github](https://github.com/wavesplatform).
-The protocol updates and inprovements are discussed by the community on the [Waves Enhancement Proposals](https://forum.wavesplatform.com/c/waves-improvment-proposals) forum.
+The protocol's updates and improvements are discussed by the community on the [Waves Enhancement Proposals](https://forum.wavesplatform.com/c/waves-improvment-proposals) forum.
 [Activation of new features](/en/waves-node/features/) and [reward changes](/en/blockchain/mining/mining-reward) are accepted by voting of the nodes.

 ## Ecosystem for Developers

 Beyond the blockchain functionality and its underlying protocols, the Waves ecosystem offers a diverse collection of tools, products, and components to streamline the process of building and running dApps.
-The tools are developed by both the Waves team and the community.
+The tools are developed both by the Waves team and the developer community.

 ![](./_assets/ecosystem.png)